AEW Rampage lineup: The card for Friday's two-hour Grand Slam edition - Pro Wrestling Dot Net

 -Orange Cassidy, Hook, and Kris Statlander vs. Matt Menard, Angelo Parker, and Anna Jay

-Powell’s POV: This episode will be taped on Wednesday in Queens, New York at Arthur Ashe Stadium.
-The two-hour Rampage airs Friday on TNT at 9CT/10ET.
+Powell’s POV: This episode was taped on Wednesday in Queens, New York at Arthur Ashe Stadium.
+The two-hour Grand Slam edition of Rampage airs Friday on TNT at 9CT/10ET.
 Dot Net contributor Don Murphy’s reviews are available on delay rather than live.

 Be the first to comment